huggingface/huggingface_hub/docs/source/en/guides/integrations.md

     model.
 The method must download the relevant files and load them.
 3. You are done!

 The advantage of using [`ModelHubMixin`] is that once you take care of the serialization/loading of the files, you are ready to go.
 You don't need to worry about stuff like repo creation, commits, PRs, or revisions.
-All of this is handled by the mixin and is available to your users.
-The Mixin also ensures that public methods are well documented and type annotated.
-Finally, the download count on the Hub will also work out of the box.
+The [`ModelHubMixin`] also ensures public methods are documented and type annotated, and you'll be able to view your model's download count on the Hub.
+All of this is handled by the [`ModelHubMixin`] and available to your users.

 ### A concrete example: PyTorch